Keyboard Awareness and Typing Skills.

 Some recent programs offer a mixture of both standard typing lessons and a choice of activities.

 Several programs use specific vocabulary lists to combine spelling and typing practise.
 Others allow users to create their own lists or sentences for practice, that meet specific needs for learning individual spelling patterns or vocabulary.

 Some of the portable writing aids, such as the Neo2 range, have a typing program available for use on their product (e.g. KAZ, Ultra Key).
 These are available from Renaissance Learning or see the suppliers details below.

-BBC Schools website offer a free online typing skills program as part of their Dance Mat series (Dance Mat not required), suitable for children from 7 to 11 years approx.For those users still struggling to type text at speed or write clearly, see also the Writing Page for information on intelligent and flexible spelling prediction tools, onscreen word banks, digital pens and voice recognition software.
+Doorway Touch Typing also offers a free online typing skills program that would be suitable for KS 2 and beyond.For those users still struggling to type text at speed or write clearly, see also the Writing Page for information on intelligent and flexible spelling prediction tools, onscreen word banks, digital pens and voice recognition software.

 Good sources of a range of Typing Programs are:

 Popular Programs for children include: